Ouray County, Colorado

 Once you come out of the big trees you'll see the Red Mountains.
 They tower over the trail and are very impressive.
 You'll be able to see the trail as you climb up the Red Mountain in a series of switchbacks.
 These switchbacks are tight but not as tight as many others on trails in the Ouray area.

-Continue along the main trail and you will head down quite quickly.
+Return back to the main trail and you will head downhill quite quickly.
 There is a modern pit toilet on the right just before the end of the trail.
 The road is steep but fairly smooth.

 Continue on your way down and you will come to the intersection with county road 11 and a sign pointing up to Corkscrew Gulch the way you came down.
 Turn right here to go to Silverton, or left to take Hurricane Pass.